What Are the 10 Essentials for Day Hiking? A Complete Checklist

 Since a pocket knife has an endless number of uses in the woods, it seems silly not to have one in your pack.
 I carry this lightweight Opinel pocket knife on every hike.

-I have never used my emergency fire-starting kit when hiking.
+I have never had to use my emergency fire-starting kit while hiking.
 I have never even started a fire when hiking.
 Still, I carry a lighter or waterproof matches, along with a wad of dryer lint, in a small Ziplock bag.
 Some day, I will need it, and I will be prepared!

 For day hikes, I just keep a mylar emergency blanket in with my first aid kit.
 It’s another piece of gear that I’ve never used, but I imagine that if I had to sleep in the woods, I’d be fortunate to have it.

-Mylar blankets are also great as an additional layer when hiking in the cold and to wrap up a human or dog who is hurt or in shock to help retain body heat.
-I also keep a few in my car in case we have a winter emergency while road-tripping.
+Mylar blankets are also great as an additional layer when hiking in cold weather and for wrapping a human or dog who is hurt or in shock, helping retain body heat.
+I also keep a few in my car in case of a winter emergency while road-tripping.

 It’s enough food for a quick burst of energy and would likely tide me over if I had to spend the night in the woods.